The best vacuum cleaners for builders to get rid of dust and debris

 The best vacuum cleaner for plaster and clay

-Of course, with this extra power comes a higher price tag, and even when you find a deal on a Makita VC2512L, you'll find it's around four or five times the price of the cheapest heavy duty vacuums you'll find on Amazon on in a DIY shop.
+Of course, with this extra power comes a higher price tag, and even when you find a deal on a Makita VC3011L, you'll find it's around four times the price of the cheapest heavy duty vacuums you'll find on Amazon or in a DIY shop.
 Plus, it's not as adaptable for general house cleaning.
-You may also find some more industrial vacuum cleaners have a power take off, which is a super useful function when using power tools.

 In our opinion, this Vacmaster wet and dry vacuum cleaner is one of the best buys for beating builders' dust.
 Not only is it a powerful and robust vacuum that holds its own against Henry and all the other vacuums on this list, but it has some interesting extra functions that you can take advantage of.